documentationfor yFiles for HTML 3.0.0.1

 graph.addBend(edge, [200, 40])

-Like most edge styles, BezierEdgeStyle allows for setting the edge’s color and line width.
-It also supports arrows, allowing for setting a sourceArrow and targetArrow.
+Like most edge styles, BezierEdgeStyle allows you to set the edge’s color and line width.
+It also supports arrows, which allows you to set a sourceArrow and targetArrow.
 More details about arrows can be found below.

 BezierEdgeStyle does not handle self-loops on its own.
-Developers have to add at least two bends if they want to visualize self-loop edges with this style.
+Developers must add at least two bends if they want to visualize self-loop edges with this style.

 This style disables interactive bend creation and orthogonal editing and does not add bridges to its path.
 The BezierEdgeStyle demo demonstrates how to support interactive edge editing for BezierEdgeStyle.